 A year squeezed between summers: 2018 retrospective

 They say the skies are bigger Up North.
 I’ve recently witnessed this natural phenomenon first-hand.
 It’s true.
 The best theory I have so far is that the sky expands, inching out and pressing down toward the horizon.
 Meeting abrupt and solid bedrock, it flexes and springs up, vault-like, forming a dome.
 As any structural engineer will tell you, this paraboloid is capable of supporting and holding back crushing weights.
 The arch transfers the load deep into its footing, pushing downward and outward.
+The earth supports it, gentle and sufficient.
+As long as the horizon remains firm, anchored, the cosmos remains supported and the world still turns.

 Five principles for community altmetrics data

-I presented these ideas at the altmetrics18 workshop.
-You can read a slightly more formal version of this blog post here.
 These five principles are my answer to some of the difficulties and problems I have observed in the past couple of years.
 In that time I have been collecting the kind of data that altmetrics are built from, and talking and working with researchers.
 Altmetrics data is derived from the community.
+I think that community should continue to be at the heart of every step.

 Some thoughts on 'General discussion of data quality challenges in social media metrics'